open-telemetry/opentelemetry-collector-contrib/receiver/libhoneyreceiver/README.md

 ### Telemetry data types supported

 It will subscribe to the Traces and Logs signals but accept traffic destined for either pipeline using one http receiver component.
-Libhoney does not differentiate between the two so the receiver will identify which pipeline to deliver the spans or log records to.
+Libhoney doesnot differentiate between the two so the receiver will identify which pipeline to deliver the spans or log records to.

 No support for metrics since they'd look just like logs.

-### Code Owner(s)

-Tyler Helmuth, Mike Terhar

-### Sponsor (optional)

-Tyler Helmuth

-### Additional context